 Teck has a 50% interest in NuevaUnión.
-As of the end of 2019, a feasibility study on the NuevaUnión project was nearing completion.
-Reserves and resources for two deposits, Relincho and La Fortuna have been updated based on the results of this study.
-Reserves at Relincho and La Fortuna deposits consider a bulk open-pit mining operation that will be developed in three production phases that will alternate mining operations between the two deposits.
+Reserves and resources for NuevaUnión are in respect of two deposits, Relincho and La Fortuna.
+Reserves at the deposits consider a bulk open-pit mining operation that will be developed in three production phases that will alternate mining operations between the two deposits.

-Relincho mineral reserves and mineral resources are reported using an average net smelter return cut-off of US\$11/tonne and US\$6.72/tonne, respectively.
-It assumes metal prices of US\$ 3.00/lb copper and US\$ 10.0/lb molybdenum.
+Relincho mineral reserves and mineral resources are reported using an average net smelter return cut-off of US\$11.00/tonne and US\$6.72/tonne, respectively, and assuming metal prices of US\$ 3.00/lb. copper and US\$10.00/lb. molybdenum and US\$18.00/oz. silver.

-La Fortuna mineral reserves and open pit mineral resources are reported using an average net smelter return cut-off of US\$9.14.0/tonne and US\$9.12.0/tonne, respectively.
-It assumes metal prices of US\$ 3.00/lb copper and US\$ 1,200/oz gold.
+La Fortuna mineral reserves and open pit mineral resources are reported using an average net smelter return cut-off of US\$10.55/tonne and US\$9.12/tonne, respectively, and assuming metal prices of US\$3.00/lb. copper and US\$1,200/oz. gold.
 Mineral resources outside of the mineral reserve pit are defined using a conceptual underground mining envelope.
-This approach assumes the same recoveries, metal prices, processing and general & administration costs as used for the open pits but with mining costs and dilution assumptions that are more appropriate to bulk underground mining.
+This approach assumes the same recoveries, metal prices, processing, and general and administration costs as used for the open pits, but with mining costs and dilution assumptions that are more appropriate to bulk underground mining.
+The resource model was updated in 2020 considering the inclusion of nine holes targeting the deep portion of La Fortuna, improved geological boundaries and updated grade estimation.